larsberg/ofxMarchingCubes/README.md

-# ofxMarchingCubes -- an implamentation of //http://paulbourke.net/geometry/polygonise/
+# ofxMarchingCubes -- an implementation of //http://paulbourke.net/geometry/polygonise/

 By Lars Berg